ballerina-attic/message-tracing-with-stream-processor/README.md

     }
     // View students resource is to get all the students details and send to the requested user. viewStudents(endpoint httpConnection, http:Request request) {
-        requestCounts++;
+        requestCounts += 1;
         int childSpanId = check observe:startSpan("Obtain details span");
         http:Response response;
         json status = {};

         int spanId2 = observe:startRootSpan("Database call span");
         var returnValue = databaseEP->select("SELECT * FROM student", Student, loadToMemory = true);
-        //Sending a request to mysql endpoint and getting a response with required data table.
+        //Sending a request to MySQL endpoint and getting a response with required data table.
         _ = observe:finishSpan(spanId2);
         // A table is declared with Student as its type. table<Student> dataTable;

         // Match operator used to check if the response returned value with one of the types below. match returnValue {
-            table tableReturned => dt = tableReturned;
+            table tableReturned => dataTable = tableReturned;
             error e => io:println("Select data from student table failed: "
                     + e.message);
         }